AxAks/P11_Gudlft/README.md

 We also like to show how well we're testing, so the project contains a module called:
    [coverage](https://coverage.readthedocs.io/en/coverage-5.1/)
-Basic run oif tests with coverage rate, use the following command:
+Basic tests run with coverage rate, use the following command:
 coverage run -m pytest -v tests/tests_launcher.py (unit tests and integration tests at once)

 You can also generate a HTML report using the command: